 Pals forms part of the Baix Empordà and is considered one of the most beautiful towns on the Costa Brava.
 You can enjoy walks through the narrow streets of the medieval town of Pals, visit its main square, Plaça Major; the Ca la Pruna cultural House-Museum; Sant Pere Church; the Torre de les Hores (Lit.
 Tower of the Hours) and the Josep Pla Viewpoint.

-Pals forms part of Playa de Pals, a long sandy beach that is divided into two sectors: Playa Grande and Playa de Grau.
-It is part of the Montgrí and Medes Islands Natural Park, an archipelago located in the Mediterranean Sea.
+Playa de Pals, a long sandy beach that is divided into two sectors: Platja Gran and Platja del Grau.
+It is part of the Parc Natural del Montgrí and Illes Medes, an archipelago located in the Mediterranean Sea.
 The park can also be visited.

-You’ll also find the Es Racó and Illa Roja beaches nearby.
+You’ll also find Es Racó and Illa Roja beaches nearby.
 Following the Camino de Ronda coastal path, you can reach the cove of Sa Riera, in Begur.
-The characteristics of this area allow you to do sports such as hiking, cycling and various types of water sports.
+The characteristics of this area allow you to do sports such as hiking, cycling and all types of water sports.

-Near Pals you’ll find the main attractions to enjoy with the family: walking or cycling along the sand dune path next to Pals beach, going on an excursion on the “Xiulet de Pals” (Pals’ Whistle) train, cycling through the rice paddies, taking a stroll around the medieval town of Pals or experiencing an adventure in the Costa Brava Adventure Park.
+Near Pals you’ll find the main attractions to enjoy with the family: walking or cycling along the sand dune path next to Platja de Pals, going on an excursion on the “Xiulet de Pals” (Pals’ Whistle) train, cycling through the rice paddies, taking a stroll around the medieval town of Pals or experiencing an adventure in the Costa Brava Adventure Park.

-Pals beach is an ideal place to do water sports such as surfing, windsurfing or kitesurfing as well as being popular with those who love sailing.
+Platja de Pals is an ideal place to do water sports such as surfing, windsurfing or kitesurfing as well as being popular with those who love sailing.

 You can also enjoy diving or snorkelling there.
 Don’t hesitate to ask us for more information!